AromaKitsune/aromakitsune.github.io/pages/3DS-Custom-Home-Menu-UI.md

 ## Installation method 1: LayeredFS

-## Installing a custom Home Menu UI
+## Installing the custom Home Menu UI

 <p class="note">
 LayeredFS patching is unstable for applets which causes Home Menu to randomly crash if Home Menu is opened several times